Skip to the content.

 Do not upload to PyPI until release artifacts have provenance.
 The GitHub Actions build distribution job validates package metadata with uvx twine check dist/*.tar.gz dist/*.whl, generates SHA-256 checksums, and uses GitHub artifact attestations for both dist/*.tar.gz/dist/*.whl and dist-checksums/SHA256SUMS.
 It also generates an SPDX JSON SBOM at sbom/coding-ethos.spdx.json and creates an SBOM attestation bound to the distribution artifact checksums.
 Treat those attestations as the prerequisite for any certified PyPI upload.

 The supported release path is the .github/workflows/release.yml workflow triggered by pushing a signed v* tag.
-The workflow builds and attests artifacts, exports offline .intoto.jsonl attestation bundles, creates a draft GitHub release with the distributions, checksums, SBOM, and attestation bundles already attached, publishes the release, then publishes to PyPI through the pypi GitHub environment.
+The workflow builds and attests artifacts, exports offline .intoto.jsonl attestation bundles, creates a draft GitHub release with the distributions, checksums, SBOM, and attestation bundles already attached, publishes the release as immutable, then publishes to PyPI through the protected pypi GitHub environment after the required environment approval.
 This ordering is required for GitHub immutable releases: assets must be attached before publication rather than uploaded after the release is published.

 PyPI upload uses OIDC Trusted Publishing through pypa/gh-action-pypi-publish, and enables PyPI digital attestations.
 Configure the corresponding Trusted Publisher in PyPI before cutting a release: